alexlawrence/reznik/README.md

 #reznik

-Generates [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) dependency lists from existing JavaScript file structures.
+Tool to generate and analyze [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) module dependency lists.

 ###Why

-When using the Async Module Definition for JavaScript there are mainly two possibilities for production environments:
+When using the Async Module Definition there are mainly two possibilities for production environments:

 * Load each required script asynchronously with the help of script loaders such as [require.js](http://requirejs.org/)
 * Use tools such as the [r.js](https://github.com/jrburke/r.js) optimizer on build time to combine all scripts into one